ms337/blog-lines/content/posts/what-i-have-learnt.md

 39. The packaging is as much the product as the product itself.
 Be surgical about your own packaging.
 40. Everyone has a brand that they are always optimizing for, and you should figure how you fit in if you want something from them.
 41. The halo effect is a real, powerful signal.
 You need to make it work for you.
 42. It’s easier to do harder things in the long run.
+What seems easy at the get go sometimes has hidden difficulties or outright failure guarantees.
 43. You are simply a machine: program yourself overtime with the right inputs, you will get the outputs you want.
 44. Doing the thing directly is far more useful than doing things about the thing.
 45. Ironically, the most important trait for clear thinking is to hold contradictory ideas in your head simultaneously.
 46. The most important but often overlooked thing in business is what the customer wants.
-47. Capitalism rewards outcomes not outputs.
+47. Capitalism rewards outcomes not inputs, efforts or outputs.
 48. Advice is only useful if there is sufficient applicability of context.
 Any advice given devoid of context is noise.
 49. That which is surprising to you has the highest informational value for you.
 50. What you do affects who you are, not who you are affects what you do.